animal-tree/Writing-stuff/Stuff52-more-shit.md

 **A:** What if we say both time dilation and length contraction are true?

 **Arg:** I mean, the measuring unit conversion isn't optional.
-Then you'd end up with an even weirder equivalence, and conforming it to $v$ and $-v$ mutual perpsectives would contradict the fact that, that would be the case with no measuring-unit conversion.
+Then you'd end up with an even weirder equivalence, and conforming it to $v$ and $-v$ mutual perspectives would contradict the fact that, that would be the case with no measuring-unit conversion.
 So, yeah.